 We do not own or operate manufacturing facilities.
-We currently rely on third-party manufacturers and suppliers for the antibodies used to make QLS-215, and we expect to continue to do so to meet our nonclinical, clinical and commercial activities.
-We currently have no plans to build our own clinical or commercial scale manufacturing capabilities.
-Although we rely on contract manufacturers, we have personnel with manufacturing experience to oversee our relationships with contract manufacturers.
-Our third-party manufacturers are required to manufacture QLS-215 and any future product candidates under current Good Manufacturing Practice, or cGMP, requirements and other applicable laws and regulations.
-We believe there are multiple sources for all the materials required for the manufacture of QLS-215.
+We currently rely on third-party manufacturers and suppliers for the antibodies used to make STAR-0215, STAR-0215 drug product and to label and pack STAR-0215, and we expect to continue to do so to meet our nonclinical, clinical and commercial needs.
+We plan to begin development of a drug device combination for STAR-0215 and will need to rely on third-party contract manufacturers to manufacture any drug device combination for STAR-0215 or any other product candidate.
+We currently have no plans to build our own clinical or commercial scale manufacturing capabilities, and have hired qualified individuals with significant manufacturing experience to oversee our relationships with our contract manufacturing partners.
+Our third-party manufacturers are required to manufacture STAR-0215 and any future product candidates under current GMP, or cGMP, requirements and other applicable laws and regulations.
+We have also adopted good inventory management and warehousing practices to minimize supply chain risks related to the manufacture of STAR-0215.